 Many people claim Bogotá was founded on August 6, 1538 on the small plaza called Chorro de Quevedo.
 It is now a popular meeting place for college students and street performers.

-If you follow Calle del Embudo (Funnel Street), an old narrow, cobblestone street, you will find a small park with some of the best graffiti and street art in Bogotá and good views of Monserrate hill.
+If you follow Calle del Embudo (Funnel Street), you will find a small park with some of the best graffiti and street art in Bogotá and good views of Monserrate hill.

 There are also a number of churches in the barrio including the 17-century Church of Nuestra Señora de La Candelaria with its red-and-white striped facade; the Primada Cathedral of Bogotá, the Capilla del Sagrario, and t the Church of Santa Clara.